Repricing risk in the times of COVID-19Thoughts and questions for the valuation community and interested stakeholders

 Does one or two poor years matter?
 In a time where buyers are seeking discounts and quality sellers are holding firm on price, who has it right?
 Table 9 illustrates how one or two years of poor performance can have a significant downward impact on value.
 The impact on equity value would be much more significant

-if the business was levered.
+if the business were levered.

 These are simple scenarios for illustrative purposes.
 Scenarios should thoughtfully contemplate various economic, industry and company-specific outcomes including access to liquidity to fund potential negative cash flows.